 How To Lower Cholesterol

-Some common forms of aerobic exercise include things like running and walking, as well as activities like swimming and cycling.
+Some common forms of aerobic exercise include activities like:

 Less trans fats

 In the past, dietary advice to lower cholesterol was often to go on a low-fat diet, but new research shows that not all fat is bad.
 When it comes to lowering cholesterol, the recommendation is to limit trans fats, otherwise thought of as “bad” fats.
 Trans fats increase LDL cholesterol and decrease HDL cholesterol.